rafatuita/dashboard_wiki/Installation.md

 The fastest way of deploying Dashboard has been described in our [README](https://github.com/kubernetes/dashboard/blob/master/README.md).
 It is destined for people that are new to Kubernetes and want to quickly start using Dashboard.
 Other possible setups for more experienced users, that want to know more about our deployment procedure can be found below.

-### Recommended Setup
+### Recommended setup

 Full security can be ensured only by accessing Dashboard over HTTPS.
 In order to enable HTTPS mode certificates  need to be passed to the application.
-They can be generated using public trusted Certificate Authorities like [Let's Encrypt](https://letsencrypt.org/) or [generated on your own]( https://github.com/kubernetes/dashboard/wiki/Certificate-management#self-signed-certificate).
+They can be generated using public trusted Certificate Authorities like
+[Let's Encrypt](https://letsencrypt.org/) or [generated on your own]( https://github.com/kubernetes/dashboard/wiki/Certificate-management#self-signed-certificate).
 In [Getting Started](https://github.com/kubernetes/dashboard/blob/master/README.md#getting-started) deployment guide [Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) feature was used.
 It allowed to automatically generate and use self-signed certificates.